 The personal daily limit gives you extra flexibility compared to Topstep’s firm-wide objective.
 By setting it thoughtfully, you create a personal safeguard that keeps your trading activity disciplined and aligned with your own comfort level.

-6. Comparing daily loss limit and trailing drawdown
+5. Comparing the daily loss limit and the trailing drawdown

 One of the most common sources of confusion among Topstep traders is the difference between the daily loss limit and the trailing drawdown.
 Both rules measure risk, but they work in very different ways.
 Understanding how they interact is essential for protecting your account and proving consistent trading discipline.